 In some copies of the first printing of My Paris Kitchen, it’s not clear when to add ingredients in two of the recipes in the dessert chapter.
 They’ve been corrected and added but in some editions, this information isn’t in there.
 A few metric conversions were omitted, and they’re just below too:

-And for two other recipes, here’s a tip, and a variation:
+And for two other recipes, here are a couple of helpful tips:

-– For the Chicken Pot Parmentier (page 166-167), if you don’t have a food mill or potato ricer, you can use a stand mixer to make the potato topping (steps 5 and 60.
-After drying out the potatoes, beat them in the stand mixer with the paddle attachment, along with the 6 tablespoons (85g) butter, until smooth and the potatoes are cooled down a bit.
+– For the Chicken Pot Parmentier (page 166-167), if you don’t have a food mill or potato ricer, you can use a stand mixer to make the potato topping (steps #5 and #6).
+After drying out the potatoes, beat them in the stand mixer with the paddle attachment along with the 6 tablespoons (85g) butter, until smooth and the potatoes are cooled down a bit.
 Then beat in the cream and egg yolks.

 – The Chocolate-dulce de leche tart (page 289): If the dough needs help coming together, feel free to add a tablespoon or two of water to it, in step 2.